jtalface/my-doctor/README.md

   screening: new ScreeningLogicImpl(),
   risk: new RiskScoresImpl(),
   translator: new TranslatorStub(),
-  nodes: mvpNodes  // or fullNodes for extended flow });
+  nodes: mvpNodes  // or standardNodes / extendedNodes for more states });

 const response = await orchestrator.handleInput("yes", {